• Skip to main content

 dirty oven racks

-Place your oven racks in the trash bags being careful not to rip or tear the trash bags.
-I used two trash bags just to make sure I didn't have any spills or leaks.
+Step 1: Place your oven racks in the trash bags, being careful not to rip or tear the trash bags.

 I recommend using some pretty sturdy trash bags so you don't have problems with leaks or tears.